johannschopplich/nuxt-vitalizer/README.md

 })
 ```

-Only those unattributable chunks are touched.
-A stylesheet Nuxt kept on purpose stays, and the common case is global CSS from `nuxt.config` – Nuxt never inlines it, so its link is the only copy on the page.
+A link is removed only once every rule behind it comes from a Vue component style block, which is the whole of what Nuxt inlines.
+The module walks the client module graph for that, because a stylesheet merged out of a shared chunk carries no record of where its rules came from.
+Two kinds of stylesheet therefore keep their link: global CSS from `nuxt.config`, and anything reaching the page through a plain `import './styles.css'` in a `.ts` module.
+Nuxt inlines neither, so those links are the only copy of their rules.
 The option is inert while `features.inlineStyles` is off, for the same reason.

-One case is left uncovered. `features.inlineStyles` also takes a predicate, and a component you exclude through it keeps its styles in a link – if that component ends up in a shared chunk, this option removes the link anyway.
-Nothing in the manifest tells the two apart.
+One case is left uncovered. `features.inlineStyles` also takes a predicate, and a component you exclude through it keeps its styles in a link – but its rules still come from a Vue style block, so this option removes the link anyway.
 Check a build if you narrow the predicate.

 ### Background

-Both features are manifest edits Nuxt deliberately does not expose.
+All three features are manifest edits Nuxt deliberately does not expose.
 The tracking issue [nuxt#14584](https://github.com/nuxt/nuxt/issues/14584) has been open since 2022, and the position there is a design decision rather than a backlog item:

 > Build-time and manifest based page prefetching is probably something we don't want to do in Nuxt 3 since [it] was always tricky in Nuxt 2 when number of pages increases.
 Only reliable way to predict next pages is runtime rendering.
 >